 - There were sports like the elephants tug of war.

-- Maharana Bhim Singh's daughter consumed poison on the day of her marriage proposal, as out of ill fate 2 kingdom's prince came for offering their hand, and to the dismay the Maharana couldn't deny none, therefore to avoid embarrassment and war she saved her family's honour & dignity by this act of courage.
+- Maharana Bhim Singh’s daughter consumed poison on the day of her marriage proposal, as out of ill fate 2 kingdom’s princes came to offer their hand, and to the dismay the Maharana couldn’t deny either, therefore to avoid embarrassment and war she saved her family’s honour & dignity by this act of courage.

-- Only after praying to the sun god they would eat their meal, if for some reason the sun wouldn't show up, they would pray to the golden sun shield in their pray room before eating.
+- Only after praying to the sun god would they would eat their meal.
+If for some reason the sun wouldn’t show up, they would pray to the golden sun shield in their pray room before eating.

 - The plaster on the walls inside of the fort is so smooth even after 1000 years, they say a mixture of urad lentil, egg white, and eggshells have also been a part of the plaster on the walls.

-- Only natural source of colours were used to paintings which haven't faded till date, blue from lapez lazuli, black from gunmetal, red from red oxide, white from zinc, green from malachite stone, yellow from gold in blending with gum, mango leaf, cow's urine.
-The brush was of squirrel tail hair.
+- Only natural source of colours were used for paintings which haven’t faded till date, blue from lapez lazuli, black from gunmetal, red from red oxide, white from zinc, green from malachite stone, yellow from gold in blending with gum, mango leaf, cow’s urine.
+The brush was made from squirrel tail hair.

 - The camel defined love and denotes Jaisalmer, the elephant defined good luck and denoted Jaipur and the horse defined power and denoted Udaipur.
 It also relates to certain beliefs and myths for such an explanation as above.

-- The banjaras, always on a nomadic mode staying by the road sides of many a Rajasthan town would have always one belief to share, that they would go back to chittor only when they win its freedom back.
+- The banjaras, always on a nomadic mode staying by the road sides of many a Rajasthan town always had one belief; that they would go back to chittor only when they win its freedom back.

-- Once every year after Diwali it was declared a hunting festival in the hills of Nahar Magra, a very difficult terrain both for the horse and the man over looking Lake Pichola, known as "Moharat ka shikar", it would follow with a royal feast.
-They would never hunt during the monsoon as it was against their principle as it being the mating season and also avoid hunting female species.
+- Once every year after Diwali, it was declared a hunting festival in the hills of Nahar Magra, a very difficult terrain both for the horse and the man overlooking lake Pichola, known as “Moharat ka shikar”, it would follow with a royal feast.
+They would never hunt during the monsoon as it was against their principle as it was the mating season, and also to avoid hunting female species.

 - There are tribes in which during the wedding ceremony the bride’s father cooks the lentil and all the invites come along carrying their own bread, thus saving the bride’s family of all the hard ship to prepare and it gets economical.

-- Chicken was considered as ready cash for the bhils as in needy times its quick sold and quick prepared.
+- Chicken was considered as ready cash for the bhils, as in needy times it could be sold quickly and prepared fast.

-- "Marwar" got its name from, "maru" means soil or sand, the areas being devoid of green and cultivation in abundance was called Marwar.
+- “Marwar” got its name from, “maru” which means soil or sand, referring to the areas being devoid of green and cultivation was called Marwar.

-- A maid sacrificed the life of her son for saving the true heir of Mewar, she saw her son being killed in front of her eyes, replacing kings son for her son, Panna Dai was truly a dedicated servant to the Mewar Kingdom.
+- A maid sacrificed the life of her son for saving the true heir of Mewar, she saw her son being killed in front of her eyes, replacing the kings son for her son.
+Panna Dai was truly a dedicated servant to the Mewar Kingdom.

 With the fair understanding of:

-The weather conditions are drier and with high temperatures, only water source were few man made lakes and rain water.
+- The weather conditions are drier and with high temperatures, the sonly water source were a few man-made lakes and rain water.

-The women folk here would take care of cattle and work at home, waiting for their sons, husbands, brothers and father to come back from the battle, it was here I felt that, there was no time and inclination for leisure, therefore I am of the opinion that the cuisine of the Rajputs of Mewar was typically battle food.
+- The women folk here would take care of cattle and work at home, waiting for their sons, husbands, brothers and father to come back from the battle.
+It was here I felt that there was no time and inclination for leisure, therefore I am of the opinion that the cuisine of the Rajputs of Mewar was typically battle food or survival food.

-With whatever the natural resources were available then, they survived on.
-Fruits, roots, tubers, leaves, grains, forest resources and all the seasonal growth, they were basically gatherers, warriors and hunters.
+- They survived on whatever natural resources were available then.
+Fruits, roots, tubers, leaves, grains, forest resources and all the seasonal growth; they were basically gatherers, warriors and hunters.

 At ShivNiwas Palace, Udaipur…

-On having endless discussions with the associates and the nobility I was inspired to get deeper into this subject, here we are talking about Maharana's and Mewar some 1100 years ago.
-I planned a visit to the F.C.I, where upon meeting the principal Mrs Sehgal, she assisted me in getting the information and organised meeting with the bhil students who shared a lot valuable info of the food and their life style.
+On having endless discussions with the associates and the nobility, I was inspired to get deeper into this subject, here we are talking about Maharana’s and Mewar some 1100 years ago.
+I planned a visit to the Food Crafts Institute, where upon meeting the principal Mrs Sehgal, she assisted me in getting the information and organised a meeting with the bhil tribe students who shared a lot of valuable info of the food and their lifestyle.

-On my return, I halted by the Shikarbadi, a jungle and hunter's lodge kind of a retreat used by the then Maharana's for their favourite pastime, hunting.
-Here I met up with the cooks who I believe have lived their lives and their generations followed in the same kitchen.
+On my return, I halted by the Shikarbadi, a jungle lodge kind of a retreat used by the then Maharana’s for their favourite pastime, hunting.
+Here, I met up with the cooks who I believe have lived their lives and their generations followed in the same kitchen.

-It was lunchtime and dined on Maas ka soweta ~ a spicy preparation of meat and corn, Laal Maas ~ Mathaniya chilly spiced goat preparation red in appearance, and hence its name, maas ki kadi ~ lamb and yoghurt flavoured with mint.
+It was lunchtime, Maas ka soweta ~ a spicy preparation like porridge, consisting of meat and corn, Laal Maas ~ Local heady “Mathaniya” a chilli spiced goat preparation, and maas ki kadi, which is lamb braised in yogurt flavoured with fresh mint.

-The oil medium used here is predominantly mustard and some areas groundnut.
+The oil medium used here is predominantly mustard, and in some areas, groundnut.
 The fuel used is fire wood or dried cow dung.
-Fired mud pot that is known as, "Ghare ki handi" is used to cook food in.
+Fired mud pots that are known as “Ghare ki handi” are used to cook food in.

-Cheetal and wild boar keep up the charm of this place even today as it grazes around 4:30 pm by the little pond.
-On the return to the palace I came across the Gadoliya lohar hutment, the banjara ironsmith clan from Chittor, who till date pledge to settle back in Chittor only if it became free.
-They live on eating wheat/ corn bread with chutney or dal kalbeliya ~ split urad dal preparation.
+On the return to the palace I came across the Gadoliya lohar hutment, the banjara ironsmith clan from Chittor, who till date pledge to settle back in Chittor, but only if it became free.
+They live on eating wheat/ corn bread with chutney or “dal kalbeliya”, split urad dal preparation.

 Experience with the bhils, in the forest reserves of kotra.

-- Raab, a protein rich drink of maize and buttermilk spiced with cumin and chillies is had practically at any time of the day, and is a meal in itself.
+- Raab, a protein rich drink of maize and buttermilk, spiced with cumin and chillies, it is practically savoured at any time of the day, and is a meal in itself too.

-- Maki is basically a monsoon crop.
-Channa dal need minimum moisture and grows with just the dew, so it is cultivated in the valleys of the aravalli ranges.
+- Makki (corn) is basically a monsoon crop.
+Channa dal needs minimum moisture and grows with just the dew, so it is cultivated in the valleys of the aravalli ranges.

-- They believe in eating only seasonal crop and nothing off-season.
+- They believe in eating only seasonal crop.

 - Cheel is a type of spinach that grows along with the wheat crop.
 This is also added to the khatto kadi, slightly sour.

-- Bhils are basically gatherers, survive on forest reserves and collect tendu leaves to sell, this being their single popular revenue generating profession.
+- Bhils are basically gatherers.
+They survive on forest reserves and collect tendu leaves to sell, this being their single popular revenue generating profession.
 Kathodias are one of the most primitive tribes in India today.

-- During their wedding, the bride's family makes the lentil preparation and all the invites get along with them the bread to eat with. "lapsi no khatto', is traditionally had during their weddings, it's a sticky broken wheat preparation sweetened with jaggery had along with a thin gram flour and yogurt curry spiced with chilly and mustard.
+- During their wedding, the bride’s family makes the lentil preparation and all the invites get along with them the bread to eat. “lapsi no khatto’, is traditionally had during their weddings, it’s a sticky broken wheat preparation sweetened with jaggery, and alongside a thin gram flour and yogurt curry, spiced with chilly and mustard.